Largest artificial non-nuclear explosions: CHASE 6, off New Jersey

+SS Kielce salvage

+In 1967, the salvage company tried to dismantle part of the hull by setting explosive charges.
+On 22 July 1967, the third of these charges detonated some of her cargo.
+The explosion was recorded by 25 seismic recording stations, some of them up to 5,000 miles (8,000 km) away.
+From their recordings, the explosion was estimated to have been about 4.5 on the Richter scale.
+It left a crater on the seabed 153 feet (47 m) long, 67 feet (20 m) wide, and 20 feet (6 m) deep.

 N1 launch explosion

-On 3 July 1969, an N1 rocket in the Soviet Union exploded on the launch pad of Baikonur Cosmodrome, after a turbopump exploded in one of the engines.
-The entire rocket contained about 680000 kg of kerosene and 1780000 kg of liquid oxygen.
-Using a standard energy release of 43 MJ/kg of kerosene gives about 29 TJ for the energy of the explosion (about 6.93 kt TNT equivalent).
-Investigators later determined that up to 85% of the fuel in the rocket did not detonate, meaning that the blast yield was likely no more than 1 kt TNT equivalent.
+On 3 July 1969, an N1 rocket in the USSR exploded upon impacting its launch pad at Baikonur Cosmodrome, after a turbopump exploded in one of the engines.
+The entire rocket contained about 680000 kg of paraffin and 1780000 kg of liquid oxygen.
+Using a standard energy release of 43 MJ/kg of paraffin gives about 29 TJ for the energy of the explosion (about 6.93 kt TNT equivalent).
+Investigators later determined that as much as 85% of the fuel in the rocket did not detonate, meaning that the blast yield was likely no more than 1 kt TNT equivalent.
 Comparing explosions of initially unmixed fuels is difficult (being part detonation and part deflagration).

 Old Reliable Mine Blast

 On 9 March 1972, 2,000 tons (4 million pounds) of explosive were detonated inside three levels of tunnels in the Old Reliable Mine near Mammoth, Arizona.
-The blast was an experimental attempt to break up the ore body so that metals (primarily copper) could be extracted using sulfuric acid in a heap-leach process.
-The benefits of increased production were short-lived while the costs of managing acid mine drainage due to the sulfide ore body being exposed to oxygen continue to the present day.
+The blast was an experimental attempt to break up the ore body so that metals (primarily copper) could be extracted using sulphuric acid in a heap-leach process.
+The benefits of increased production were short-lived while the costs of managing acid mine drainage due to the sulphide ore body being exposed to oxygen continue to the present.

 Flixborough disaster

-On 1 June 1974, a pipe failure at the Nypro chemical plant in Flixborough, England, caused a large release of flammable cyclohexane vapour.
-This ignited and the resulting fuel-air explosion destroyed the plant, killing 28 people and injuring 36 more.
+On 1 June 1974, a pipe failure at the Nypro chemical plant in Flixborough, England, caused a large release of flammable cyclohexane vapour, which ignited.
+The resulting fuel-air explosion destroyed the plant, killing 28 people and injuring 36 more.
 Beyond the plant 1,821 houses and 167 shops and factories had suffered to a greater or lesser degree.
 Fires burned for 16 days.
-The explosion occurred at a weekend otherwise the casualties would have been much heavier.
+The explosion occurred during a weekend, otherwise the casualties would have been much greater.
 This explosion caused a significant strengthening of safety regulations for chemical plants in the United Kingdom.

 Iri station explosion

-On 11 November 1977, a freight train carrying 40 tons of dynamite from Gwangju suddenly exploded at Iri station (present-day Iksan), Jeollabuk-do province, South Korea.
+On 11 November 1977, a freight train carrying 40 tons of dynamite in South Korea from Gwangju suddenly exploded at Iri station (present-day Iksan), Jeollabuk-do province.
 The cause of the explosion was accidental ignition by a drunk guard.
-59 people died, and 185 others seriously wounded; altogether, over 1,300 people were injured or killed.
+59 people died, and 185 others seriously wounded; all together, more than 1,300 people were injured or killed.